Monday, September 28, 2015

 East towards the Queensland Coast

-After spending two days at Normanton we continued east towards Mt Surprise along the Gulf Development Road which is part of the Savannah Way.
-We stopped in Croydon at the local park for morning tea and were surprised at the changes that have been made here since our last visit.
+After spending two days at Normanton, we continued east towards Mount Surprise along the Gulf Development Road, which is part of the Savannah Way.
+We stopped in Croydon at the local park for morning tea and were surprised by the changes since our last visit.

-In 1881 William Brown took up Croydon Downs Station and pastoralism to this day is still the main industry of the Croydon Shire.
-The industry is represented by the stock whip, saddlebag and hat.
+In 1881, William Brown took up Croydon Downs Station, and pastoralism remains the primary industry in the Croydon Shire.
+The sector is symbolised by the stock whip, saddlebag, and hat.

-This sculpture represents the history of the Croydon goldfields.
-Between 1887 and 1906 gold production here was only surpassed by Charters Towers in Queensland.
-The credit for the gold discovery has been given to W. C. Brown of Croydon Downs and two brothers named Aldridge who were working as contractors on Browns station.
+This sculpture depicts the history of the Croydon goldfields.
+From 1887 to 1906, gold production here was only exceeded by Charters Towers in Queensland.
+The credit for the gold discovery has been given to W. C. Brown of Croydon Downs and two brothers named Aldridge, who were working as contractors on Browns station.

-The Chinese moved to Croydon in the in the late 1800's.
-They were cooks, storekeepers and tendered their market gardens.
-The inscription under the hat reads 'Do not wait until you are thirsty to dig a well'
+The Chinese moved to Croydon in the late 1800s.
+They were cooks, storekeepers, and tended their market gardens.
+The inscription under the hat reads 'Do not wait until you are thirsty to dig a well.'

-Those who have served in all wars are represented on the honor roll but unfortunately the sun was in the wrong position to do justice to this photo.
+Those who have served in all wars are represented on the honour roll, but unfortunately, the sun was in the wrong position to do justice to this photo.

-The spear and boomerang represent the local aboriginals of the Croydon area.
-They were the Tagalaka clan.
+The spear and boomerang symbolise the local Aboriginal people of the Croydon region.
+They belonged to the Tagalaka clan.

-Continuing on towards Georgetown the road conditions changed over the next 147 km.
-The majority of the road was now just a single strip of bitumen just wide enough for the 4wd and van.
-Whenever we encountered traffic and that was quite often, we would move off the bitumen and stop on the dirt.
-This giving them total access to the strip of bitumen which for our part, lessens the chance of breaking a windscreen from flying rocks.
+Continuing towards Georgetown, the road conditions changed over the next 147 km.
+The majority of the road was now just a single strip of bitumen, wide enough only for the 4wd and van.
+Whenever we encountered traffic- which was quite often- we would move off the bitumen and stop on the dirt.
+This gave them total access to the strip of bitumen, which for us, reduced the risk of breaking a windscreen from flying rocks.

-Its now a free camp but there was no one there when we went through probably due to the heat.
-The whole site is one large bull-dust mound with the only appealing aspect being the waterhole with the water lilies.
+It's now a free camp, but there was no one there when we passed through, probably due to the heat.
+The entire site is a massive, dusty mound, with the only appealing aspect being the waterhole, which features water lilies.

-We stayed at the Bedrock Caravan Park in Mt Surprise and you guessed it 'Yabba Dabba Doo'.
-They are also a Savannah Guide Station and provide tours to the Undara Lava Tubes.
-Its a great little park with a swimming pool, a full restaurant and cafe and they also cook wood fired pizzas.
+We stayed at the Bedrock Caravan Park in Mt Surprise, and you guessed it—'Yabba Dabba Doo'.
+They are also a Savannah Guide Station and offer tours to the Undara Lava Tubes.
+It's a charming little park with a swimming pool, a full restaurant and cafĂ©, and they also cook wood-fired pizzas.

-We stopped in at Millstream Falls just west of Ravenshoe for our morning break.
-We were here many years ago and I don't believe the falls were flowing as strongly this time.
-May have something to do with the poor wet seasons.
+We stopped at Millstream Falls just west of Ravenshoe for our morning break.
+We were here many years ago, and I don't believe the falls were flowing as strongly this time.
+It may have something to do with the poor wet seasons.

-There was a dramatic change in the country just after we passed Ravenshoe.
-On the western side the country was brown and dry and within minutes the vegetation was green and lush with lovely rolling hills.
-We passed the Windy Hill Wind Farm that produces enough power from its 20 turbines to power 3,500 homes.
+There was a striking change in the country just after we passed Ravenshoe.
+On the western side, the land was brown and arid, but within minutes, the vegetation turned green and lush, with lovely rolling hills.
+We passed the Windy Hill Wind Farm, which generates enough power from its 20 turbines to supply 3,500 homes.

 Our camp for the evening was just north of Tolga and about 20 km south of Mareeba.
 Rocky Creek Memorial Park is a large area with toilets.
-We backed in towards the bush as far as possible from the road to ensure we had a peaceful nights sleep.
+We backed in as far as possible towards the bush from the road to ensure a peaceful night's sleep.

-There is a donation box to help for upkeep of the toilet facilities and rubbish collection and we were happy to donate $5 but many who arrived after us did not bother.
+There is a donation box to help with the upkeep of the toilet facilities and rubbish collection, and we were happy to donate $5, but many who arrived after us did not bother.

 The council have provided a facility where you can leave your local shopping dockets so they can see the benefit of keeping the camping area going.

 We left just after 8:30 and soon passed through Mareeba and onto Mount Molloy.
-From here to Mossman was all down hill with many twists and turns.
-Cape Kimberley in the distance and Snapper Island on the right of picture.
+From here to Mossman was all downhill with many twists and turns.
+Cape Kimberley in the distance and Snapper Island on the right side of the picture.
 The Daintree River flows into the sea just south of Cape Kimberley.

-Once through Mossman it was just 24 km until we arrived at the Pinnacle Caravan Park at Wonga Beach.
+Once we passed through Mossman, it was only 24 km until we reached the Pinnacle Caravan Park at Wonga Beach.

 Saturday, September 19, 2015